rsv-code/knit/README.md

   If set to true a table with each module name and description will be built below the outputHeaderText and before the regular documentation.
 Each module will link to it's place in the document.
-- **headerTableModuleList** - A list of strings with the module names.
-This list allows you to specify the order that modules will be written to the header table.
-This only applies if writeHeaderTable is set to true.
+- **moduleList** - A list of strings with the module names.
+This list allows you to specify the order that modules will be written.

 # Comments